Anglican Diocese of Ekiti

-The Anglican Diocese of Ekiti is one of twelve within the Anglican Province of Ondo, itself one of 14 provinces within the Church of Nigeria: the current bishop is Andrew Olushola Ajayi the former Bishop of Ekiti Kwara Missionary Diocese.
+The Anglican Diocese of Ekiti is one of twelve within the Anglican Province of Ondo, itself one of 14 ecclesiastical provinces within the Church of Nigeria: the current bishop is Andrew Olushola Ajayi the former Bishop of Ekiti Kwara Missionary Diocese.

-The Diocese was established on October 29, 1966 with Late Rt.
-Rev'd Micheal Adeniyi Osanyin as the Pioneer Bishop.
-The Bishop see is The Cathedral Church of Emmanuel, Okesha, Ado Ekiti.
+The diocese was established on October 29, 1966 with the late Right Rev. Micheal Adeniyi Osanyin as the Pioneer Bishop.
+The see is The Cathedral Church of Emmanuel, Okesha, Ado Ekiti.
 Formerly, Emmanuel Anglican Church, Ado Ekiti.